 *Barrier I is in construction.

-The Electric Barriers are operated to deter the inter-basin establishment of Asian carp and other fish through an electric field in the water via the CSSC.
+The Electric Barriers are operated to deter the inter-basin establishment of Asian carp and other fish via the CSSC by maintaining an electric field in the water.
 The barriers are one control technology in a broad interagency Asian carp prevention effort.
 They are formed of steel electrodes that are secured to the bottom of the CSSC.
 The electrodes are connected to a raceway, consisting of electrical connections to a control building.
 Equipment in the control building generates a direct current pulse through the electrodes, creating an electric field in the water that discourages fish from crossing.
 Laboratory and tagged-fish study results show that the electric barriers are an effective fish deterrent.
-No Asian carp have been captured or observed above the barriers since the summer of 2010, in which a bighead carp of unknown origin was captured in Lake Calumet.
+No Asian carp have been captured or observed above the barriers since the summer of 2010, when a bighead carp of unknown origin was captured in Lake Calumet.

 Click here to view a 3D model of barriers site.

 See photos from the Electric Dispersal Barrier on our Flickr page.